Djamila Ribeiro: 2021 - 2022

 By the invitation of the Electoral Court of Justice, presided over by Minister Luís Roberto Barroso, the philosopher took part in a national campaign in favor of electronic ballot systems in June 2021, in the midst of a heated debate about the security of this voting system.
 The questioning of its effectiveness was led mainly by the Brazilian extreme right.
 In the same year, she was invited by the COB (Brazilian Olympic Committee) to promote a mandatory anti-racism course for the Brazilian delegation to Tokyo.
 The initiative was exported to other Committees in South America.

 During the second semester, Djamila Ribeiro released her book Cartas para minha avó.
 The launch was promoted on her Instagram page through a live chat featuring Margareth Menezes, Lilia Schwarcz, Regina Casé, Taís Araújo, Camila Pitanga, Teresa Cristina, among others.
 In addition, she became the first Brazilian to receive the BET Awards.

 It was also during this period that the book Dialogue transatlantique: perspectives de la pensée féministe noire et des diasporas africaines was launched.
 Published by Éditions Anacaona (and by the Brazilian publisher Bazar do Tempo in 2025), the work compiles a series of dialogues between Djamila Ribeiro and Nadia Yala Kisukidi, a professor of philosophy at the University of Paris 8.

-On 2022, she attended to the Hay Festival Cartagena and was at the Mondiacult 2022 of Unesco in Mexico City, como convidada do Reino dos Países Baixos e do governo mexicano para proferir uma palestra sobre transformações da política global de tradução de livros.
-On May, she hosted a talk with Chimamanda Adichie in Rio de Janeiro.
-More than 3 thousand tickets were sold in less than 10 minutes while the meeting between the philosophers bloomed in a relationship of mutual admiration.
+In 2022, she attended the Hay Festival Cartagena and participated in UNESCO’s Mondiacult 2022 in Mexico City, as a guest of the Kingdom of the Netherlands and the Mexican government, where she delivered a lecture on transformations in global book translation policy.
+In May, she hosted a conversation with Chimamanda Ngozi Adichie in Rio de Janeiro.
+More than 3,000 tickets were sold in less than ten minutes, as the meeting between the two thinkers unfolded in a relationship of mutual admiration.

 Since this year, Ribeiro has been an immortal at the São Paulo Academy of Letters.
 She occupies chair number 28, previously held by the writer Lygia Fangundes Telles, who died on April 3, at the age of 98.
 At the induction ceremony, the rhythm of the atabaques from Djamila's Candomblé terreiro carried through the evening.
 She is the second black woman to occupy a seat on the APL.

 At invitation of Milton Nascimento and Djavan, Djamila wrote the review for the song “Beleza Destruída,” composed by Djavan and musically arranged by both artists.
 In 2022, Ribeiro received the highest honor granted by the city of Santos—the Braz Cubas Medal of Honor for Merit.
 In 2022, Ribeiro received the highest honor granted by the city of Santos - the Braz Cubas Medal of Honor for Merit granted by the city counselors Chico do Settaport e Débora Camilo.